 Moreover, significant cost savings can be achieved when using decomposition.
 Especially when the ASIL decomposition is performed so that the majority of the software is classified as QM (Quality Managed) or ASIL A/B instead of ASIL C or D. The advantage will increase further when the part of the software that is subject to frequent changes will have low ASIL.
 Good safety architecture is characterised by the fact that only a small part of the software, which is not frequently modified, is developed according to high ASIL levels.

-ASIL decomposition gives designers flexibility to meet the highest levels of diagnostic coverage.
-Taking advantage of decomposition principles, it enables the use of lower ASIL rated components while still meeting the needs of the highest ASIL systems.
+ASIL decomposition gives designers the flexibility to meet the highest levels of diagnostic coverage.
+Taking advantage of decomposition principles enables the use of lower ASIL-rated components while still meeting the needs of the highest ASIL systems.
 As a result, the decomposition adds the most value when it is done on the system level.
 Additionally, when decomposed elements are implemented as two completely independent channels, the system can be made resilient against common cause failures.
-However, it goes with the price of additional work mostly regarding process management.
+However, it goes with the price of additional work, mostly regarding process management.

 How to achieve ISO 26262 compliance?

 To ensure compliance with ISO 26262, each element of the system must be checked using Functional Safety principles.
-The process is not limited to products, but applies also to the delivery framework, which the product has been based on.
+The process is not limited to products but also applies to the delivery framework, on which the product has been based.
 Therefore, for safety-related systems, the whole safety engineering process must be confirmed.

-For this purpose, ISO 26262 introduces the Confirmation Measures.
-These are grouped into three categories:
+For this purpose, ISO 26262 introduces the Confirmation Measures, which are grouped into three categories:

 - Confirmation Review – concerns work product objectives (Functional Safety Concept, Software Architectural Design)

-- Audit – covers the implemented process with regards to process objectives (ISO 26262)
+- Audit – covers the implemented process with regard to process objectives (ISO 26262)

-- Assessment – delves into an item or the characteristics of an element with regards to process objectives (Body Control Module)
+- Assessment – delves into an item or the characteristics of an element with regard to process objectives (Body Control Module)

 How to perform a confirmation review under ISO 26262?

 When developing a product according to ISO 26262, additional activities have to be taken into consideration to meet the standard requirements.
-One of them is a clearly defined verification process, which characteristic differs dependent on the assigned ASIL.
+One of them is a clearly defined verification process, which characteristic differs depending on the assigned ASIL.
 A specific form of review known as a confirmation review is introduced by the standard to diminish the risk.
-How to do it, at which stage, and by what mean is, however, not that clear and depends on different factors like the project’s ASIL.
-A specific form of review known as a confirmation review is also required in the automotive industry where functional safety is implemented.
+How to do it, at which stage, and by what means, however, is not that clear and depends on different factors like the project’s ASIL.
+A specific form of review known as a confirmation review is also required in the automotive industry, where functional safety is implemented.